Updated Nov. 26, 2019

 You may remember Ms. Jillian Harris from season five of the The Bachelorette, where she quickly became a fan favourite.
-With over ten years of experience in the design industry, a do-it-yourself attitude (in heels, of course) and a quirky personality, Harris was a seamless match for hosting Canada’s Handyman Challenge and Extreme Makeover: Home Edition.
-Today, she hosts Love It or List It Vancouver on the W Network as well as other work within in the home design world.
+With 15 years of experience in the design industry, a do-it-yourself attitude (in heels, of course) and a quirky personality, Harris was a seamless match for hosting Canada’s Handyman Challenge and Extreme Makeover: Home Edition.
+She's also hosted the popular show Love It or List It Vancouver on the W Network as well as other work within in the home design world.
 But, her skills aren't only in home design.
 She dabbles in the kitchen and here's her recipe for apple and gruyere tarts.

 Apple gruyere pastries